Accepting new members for 2018 now!

 When the pepper and tomato harvests are at their peak, there will be a "salsa time" at which time you will have the opportunity to come to the farm and pick 50 pounds of tomatoes and enough peppers, onions, and garlic for making salsa.
 I anticipate this beginning in late August, continuing through September and into October…I'll let you know.
 Salsa time is included as part of the cost of your share.
 It is a time that I hope you will take advantage of to come and see the farm as well as getting your produce for making salsa.
 It is up to you to find a time that you can make it to the farm for this produce.
 This is the only portion of each share that is not delivered.

 We aren't always able to offer Salsa Time because of the weather.
-In the 14 years we've had to cancel Salsa Time in its official form three times.
+In the 14 years we've had to cancel Salsa Time in its official form four times.
 Instead, we picked all the tomatoes we had and divided them up between the shares.
 Because we did this, we were able to remove those damaged by the weather and we delivered about 30 extra pounds of tomatoes to each share.
 We also included the peppers and onions.
 We always enjoy sharing our farm with you and we miss that opportunity when Salsa Time is cancelled.
 Here's hoping to a wonderful growing season!

 As an example: 2011 Year's Crop (17 Week Delivery Season)